 OGL aims to transform the experience of millions of people worldwide by making their language available in digital form – on websites, in apps, and via other tools.

 OGL records how living languages, including their variants and dialects, are used today.
 The result is a vast data store of language data that is accessible, linked, and reusable.

-Oxford Global Languages launched its first two language sites, isiZulu and Northern Sotho, in 2015.
-Malay, Urdu, Setswana, Indonesian, Romanian and Latvian have followed, with many more due to be added over the next few years.
+OGL launched its first two language sites, isiZulu and Northern Sotho, in 2015, followed by Malay, Urdu, Setswana, Indonesian, Romanian, Latvian, Hindi, and Swahili.
+Many more will be added over the next few years.

-Note: The foundation for the lexical data in this website was originally published by Oxford University Press Southern Africa Pty (Ltd) in 2010 as the Oxford Bilingual School Dictionary: isiZulu and English (editor-in-chief G-M de Schryver, chief compiler N Sibiya, linguist A Wilkes), with a second edition in 2015, and is included here by agreement with OUPSA. © English text, Oxford University Press Southern Africa Pty (Ltd) 2010, 2015. © isiZulu text, including isiZulu headword list, TshwaneDJe HLT 2010, 2015.
-The first edition won the 2012 SATI prize for outstanding translation in dictionaries.
+Note: The foundation for the lexical data in this website was originally published by Oxford University Press Southern Africa Pty (Ltd) in 2010 as the Oxford Bilingual School Dictionary: IsiZulu and English (editor-in-chief G-M de Schryver, chief compiler N Sibiya, linguist A Wilkes) and is included here by agreement with OUPSA. © English text, Oxford University Press Southern Africa Pty (Ltd) 2010. © IsiZulu text, TshwaneDJe HLT 2010.
+The dictionary won the 2012 SATI prize for outstanding translation in dictionaries.

 The opinions and other information contained in OxfordWords blog posts and comments do not necessarily reflect the opinions or positions of Oxford University Press.